 CSR topics Extra-financial Risks Risk description Mitigation policies and actions KPIs.
-Related paragraph SUPPLY CHAIN Suppliers' environmental and health and safety risks.
-The potential impact for Cromology concerns experiencing interruptions to supplies if any supplier Formalization of a requirement through the signature of a Responsible Purchasing charter by the Percentage of Purchasing employees who have signed the Purchasing Ethics charter (%).
-4.3.3.7.1 production site is impacted and, therefore, to see its own production capacity impacted. main suppliers, and a Purchasing Ethics charter by the employees of the purchasing department.
-Definition of an annual Share of Raw Materials Purchasing volume covered by suppliers who have signed the Responsible Purchasing charter.
+Related paragraph env hea Suppliers' environmental and health and safety risks.
+The potential impact for Cromology concerns experiencing interruptions to supplies if any supplier Formalization of a requirement through the signature of a Responsible Purchasing charter by the main suppliers, and a Percentage of Purchasing employees who have signed the Purchasing Ethics charter (%).
+4.3.3.7.1 production site is impacted mand, therefore, to see its Pown production capacity the impacted.
+Share of Raw Materials Purchasing volume covered by suppliers who have signed the Responsible Purchasing charter.
 Purchasing progress plan.
 Share of Packaging Purchasing volume covered by suppliers who have signed the Responsible Purchasing charter.
 Percentage of trading contracts containing a clause on compliance with GDPR and labor law (%).
 Risk of non-compliance, and environmental risk.
 The potential impacts include the interruption of business or a criminal law risk in the event of non-compliance further to a check on the transport sub-contractors.
 Compliance with ADR regulations, annual reports by the safety adviser, checks during loading by transporters.
 Percentage of Cromology personnel trained in ADR among those to be trained (%).
 4.3.3.7.2